Yuruyuri's Masahiko Ohta Directs WIT Studio's Original TV Anime Onipan! in 2022

 News

-Yuruyuri's Masahiko Ohta Directs WIT Studio's Original TV Anime Onipan! in 2022
+Yuruyuri's Masahiko Ohta Directs WIT Studio's Original TV Anime Onipan! for April 2022

 posted on by Egan Loo

 The anime comes from AAO Project, a joint initiative by AOI Pro., Amuse, and Origamix Partners, to develope and produce original intellectual property.
 Norihiro Naganuma, the director and head writer of The Ancient Magus' Bride anime, devised the original story concept with Wit Studio and Shogakukan-Shueisha Productions as the collective Onipan!
-Project.
-Tomari drafted the original onikko (demon girl) designs.
+Project. tomari (My Friend's Little Sister Has It In for Me!) drafted the original onikko (demon girl) designs.

-Masahiko Ohta (Yuruyuri) is directing the anime at Wit Studio with assistant director Jun'ichirō Hashiguchi, and Takashi Aoshima is in charge of the series scripts.
-Ryuuta Yanagi is serving as character designer and chief animation director, and Yasuhiro Misawa is composing the music.
+Masahiko Ohta (Yuruyuri) is directing the anime at Wit Studio with assistant director Jun'ichirō Hashiguchi, and Takashi Aoshima (Yuruyuri - Happy Go Lily, Mitsudomoe, Himouto!
+Umaruchan) is in charge of the series scripts.
+Ryuuta Yanagi (Sword Art Online monster design) is serving as character designer and chief animation director, and Yasuhiro Misawa (Yuruyuri - Happy Go Lily, Mitsudomoe, Minami-ke) is composing the music.

 The other staf members include:

-Note: Update: April 2022 premiere added.
-Thanks, DatRandomDude.